DoxingMethod/RubFTP/README.md

-echo "# Ruby-" >> README.md
-  git init
-  git add README.md
-  git commit -m "first commit"
-  git remote add origin https://github.com/SeekedNow/Ruby-.git git push -u origin master
+# Information:

-This is just a pure import of a basic FTP manager.
+This is just a pure import of a basic FTP client manager in Ruby.
+It's very basic and I don't recommend anyone were to use this for an actual FTP manager.

+# Usage:
+(Linux)
+$ chmod +x Access.gem
+$ ./Access.gem

+(windows)
+$ ruby Access.gem

+# Credit:
+DoxingMethod